anandu927/flask_todo/README.md

 5. Open a web browser and go to `http://localhost:3000` to access the Todo App Frontend.

+Local Testing ( Both Apps in one container )

+1. For testing locally both application in same docker container

+cd local_testing

+2. Build docker image

+docker build -t todo_app .

+3. Open 3000 and 5000 ports in run of docker

+docker run --name myapp-test -p 3000:3000 -p 5000:5000 todo_app

+4. Open a web browser and go to `http://localhost:3000` to access the Todo App.

 ## Dependencies

 The Todo App has the following dependencies: